-While dogs can be loving pets, they can also pose a threat to people and even cause severe injuries.
-In the state of Alabama, there are multiple laws that are in place to protect victims of dog bits and attacks.
+While dogs can be loving pets, they can also pose a serious threat to people and cause severe injuries.
+In the state of Alabama, there are multiple laws that are in place to protect victims of dog bites and attacks.
 The statute of limitation for a victim to file a lawsuit is 2 years, usually starting the date of the injury.
 A dog’s owner can be held liable if:

 - The injured person did not provoke the dog.

 - The injured person was on the owner’s property at the time or had recently left the property and was chased by the dog.

 There are also three possible defense routes one can take:

 - Provocation – teasing, tormenting or abusing the dog.

 - Trespassing – if one enters onto private property without permission by the owner.

 - Location – if the injury did not occur on the owner’s property at the time of the attack.